camerond/camerondaigle/posts/three-types-of-meetings.md

 **Be extremely careful about decisionmaking.**

-The moment the presenter stops _recieving_ feedback and starts _reacting_ to it, the meeting dynamic is at risk.
+The moment the presenter stops _receiving_ feedback and starts _reacting_ to it, the meeting dynamic is at risk.

 In my world (product design), this looks like a product designer suddenly